 A sales strategy can be based on your business and marketing plans.
-It looks at how you will deliver objectives set out in your marketing plan, as well as how you have chosen to segment your target market and how you will fund you marketing activities.
+It looks at how you will deliver objectives set out in your marketing plan, as well as how you have chosen to segment your target market and how you will fund your marketing activities.

 A sales strategy is not the same as a marketing strategy.
 Whereas marketing is about getting your name out there and tempting new customers or rekindling interest in your business, a sales strategy is more about how you close the deal.

 In order to build a comprehensive strategy for your entire business, you will need to sit down and come up with a different sales strategy for each of your product lines.
-While they may all end up looking very similar, but it's important to be aware of subtle differences between your products and the customers who pay for them.
+While they may all end up looking very similar, it's important to be aware of any subtle differences between your products and the customers who pay for them.

 Set out your sales objectives

 Start by setting out sales objectives for each of your products.
 What do you want to sell?
 Who is your target market?
 What are the timescales involved?
 Decide where your focus will lie, whether that's on a specific product or a client base, and what needs to change for you to meet these objectives.

 For each sales objective, list the steps you will have to take in order to meet them.
 There should be five or six steps for each objective.
 Think SMART when you are coming up with them: